alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 <img src="images/cover.png" width="50%" align="right">

-When someone attempted to post a pirate copy of this book to a Facebook group that I moderate, I notified Francis and apologized for viewing (actually downloading!) the PDF, and starting to read it.
+When someone attempted to post a pirate copy of this book to a Facebook group that I moderate, I notified Frances and apologized for viewing (actually downloading!) the PDF, and starting to read it.
 She suggested that I publish a review of the book.
 So, hereby.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->